Naturaily/Naturaily-netlify/_posts/2015-12-07-how-to-deploy-meteor-app-with-nginx-and-passenger-to-debianubuntu-systems.md

 ---
-title: How to deploy Meteor app with nginx and passenger to debian/ubuntu systems
+title: Meteor app deployment with nginx and passenger
 description: >-
   Creating a web application is so easy.
 This simple Meteor.js tutorial shows how to deploy Meteor.js app with ngnix and passenger.